lszumyckyj/arch-lidswitch/README.md

 - Maintains your workspace layout

 ### Lid Closed + No External Monitor
-- Keeps laptop display active (prevents system lock-up)
+- Hibernates the system automatically

 ## Requirements